budiprihhastomo/Book-Store-Laravel-With-Blade/README.md

 ### Prerequisites

-To run this project, yarn / npm tools and composer are needed and make sure you have imported the book_store.sql database which is already available in this project.
+To run this project, composer are needed and make sure you have imported the book_store.sql database which is already available in this project.
 Don't forget to setup the ENVIRONTMENT_VARIBALE or .env file.

 ## 🚀 Installation And Usage